Distributed Map Classification using Local Observations: Data Fusion and Learning Algorithm

 \subsection{Feature Extraction from Environment}

-All robots are equipped with identical pre-trained image processors.
-The incoming visual observation at time $t$ is fed in parallel to a pre-trained VGG-19 model which is shown by,
+The diagram of the distributed map classification architecture is shown in Fig. \ref{fig:diagram}.
+The $i$'th robot's observation at time $t$ is denoted by $O(i,t)$ and its spatial position by ${l}(i,t) \in \mathbb{R}^{2}$.
+The incoming visual observation is fed into a pre-trained VGG-19 \cite{simonyan2014very} model that is represented by

 in which $ {v}(i,t) \in \mathbb{R}^a$ contains relevant information for classification purposes only.
-A real constant $a$ is defined as the size of classification features and $ {\theta}_{1}$ is trainable parameter vector for VGG-19.

-Robots are also equipped with a CNN based goal-processor as proposed in \cite{mousavi2019layered}.
+Robots are also equipped with a CNN-based goal processor as proposed in \cite{mousavi2019layered}.
 This unit generates relevant features to identify the most informative location on the map so that the robot can be steered towards that location in the next steps.
-The goal feature vector is shown as,
+The goal feature vector is shown by

-in which $ {u}(i,t) \in \mathbb{R}^{b}$ contains relevant information for goal-based motion planning.
-A real constant $b$ is defined as the size of classification features and $ {\theta}_{2}$ is trainable parameter vector for $G_1$. \begin{remark} The value of the real constant $a$ and $b$ are comparably smaller than $p^2$, the size of raw incoming observations.
-The outputs of these two processors are concatenated and shown by $ {x}(i,t) = \big[ {v}(i,t)^T, {u}(i,t) \big]^T$. \end{remark}